 Should a person call on Jehovah for salvation, which no one ever heard of until the 1270, or should he call on a different name?
 Let's allow the Apostle Paul to answer this for us, as he too refers to Joel 2:32.
 Paul wrote:

 Salvation is Found in Only One Name!That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.
 As the Scripture says, "Anyone who trusts in him will never be put to shame."
 For there is no difference between Jew and Gentile - the same Lord is Lord of all and richly blesses all who call on him, for, "Everyone who calls on the name of the Lord will be saved" (Rom.
 10:9-13).In Rom.
-10:9-13, Paul explicitly stated: (1) that Jesus is Lord; (2) Jesus richly blesses all who call on him; and (3) that these truths refer back to Joel 2:32 in that same passage where YHWH is found in the Hebrew, but here applies them to Jesus!
-Either the Apostle Paul is wrong or the WS is wrong!
+10:9-13, Paul explicitly stated: (1) that Jesus is Lord; (2) Jesus richly blesses all who call on him; and (3) that these truths refer back to Joel 2:32 in that same passage where YHWH is found in the Hebrew, but here in Romans 10:9-13 applies them to Jesus!
+Either the Apostle Paul is wrong or the Watchtower Society is wrong!
 They can't both be right, since Paul taught we are to call on JESUS for salvation and the Watchtower, in contradistinction, is teaching we are to call on a hybrid name for God which didn't even exist for 13 centuries - Jehovah!
-By the way, the NWT is not consistent at Rom.
-10:9 with the Greek word by rendering it Jesus, unlike they did at Rev. 4:11, where it is also used and translated Jehovah.
+By the way, the New World Translation is not consistent at Rom.
+10:9 with the Greek word kurios by rendering it Lord and refering to Jesus unlike they did at Rev. 4:11, where it is also used and translated Jehovah.
 If they had been consistent at Rom.
-10:9, their NWT would read Jesus is Jehovah, which they would never allow.
+10:9, their New World Translation would read Jesus is Jehovah, which they would never allow.

 Paul was not alone is teaching this way about Jesus' name.
 The Apostle Peter stated the same truth in different words and perhaps in a more clear fashion: